chiara-rizzi/first-steps-analysis/README.md

 Each file corresponds to a gluino signal (6-jets model) with a different gluino mass.
 For each of these signals we have generated 10000 simulated events, although you will notice that the number of events contained in the files is slightly lower than that.
-This is because, in order to be written into this ROOT files, the events need to pass a first preselection (requiring highly energetic events that also fire the trigger that we want -- described later).
+This is because, in order to be written into these ROOT files, the events need to pass a first preselection (requiring highly energetic events that also fire the trigger that we want -- described later).